moorepants/eme185/README.rst

 =======

-The text, images, contents, and source of the website are released under the Creative Commons Zero License (public domain) unless otherwise specified.
+The text, images, contents, and source of the website are released under the Creative Commons Attribution License 4.0.